Got a question? It's very likely we'll have the answers below.

 As described above, this is a competency-based assessment - your assessor will work with you until you have reached the required level of competency.

-When you complete the face-to-face component, you receive a certificate of attendance.
-Once you have completed all of the assessments to an adequate standard, TAFE Gippsland will award you a Diploma of Governance
+Once you have completed all of the assessments to an adequate standard, ICDA will award you a Diploma of Governance.

-You will receive feedback on your assessment from your assessor either by email or phone within three weeks of receipt of each of your assessments.
+You will receive feedback on your assessment via the student portal within three weeks of submitting the assessment.

-Participants who successfully complete the requirements of the Diploma of Governance - BSB52318 - will be eligible to use the post-nominals:
+Participants who successfully complete the requirements of the ICDA Diploma of Governance will be eligible to use the post-nominals:

 - Dip.
 Gov. and,